-GW 501516 increases cell death in liver cells and may cause fibrosis in mice with liver disease (R).
+GW 501516 increased cell death in liver cells and caused liver damage in some mice with liver disease (R).

 In rats, GW 501516 can cause cancer.
 There are not enough studies done on humans to show the same effect (R).

-GSK abandoned further development of the drug in 2007 because animal testing showed that the drug caused cancer to develop rapidly in several organs (R).
+However, this is the main reason GSK abandoned further development of the drug in 2007 — the drug caused cancer to develop rapidly in several organs in animals (R).

-Because GW 501516 has a vast amount of influence in a number of places in the body, you should consider its side effects before pursuing it as a treatment (R).
+Because GW 501516 has a vast influence on the whole body, you should be mindful of its side effects before you consider using it (R).